cyph/cyph/README.md

 ---

-In Unix-like environments, the following alternative commands are provided for convenience:
+In Unix-like environments (including Cygwin), the following alternative commands are provided for convenience:

 * `make`